 Infanta Maria Isabel, "La Chata" (Isabel),

-Infanta Maria de la Paz (Paz), and
+Infanta Maria de la Paz (Paz),

-Reina Maria Cristina de Habsburgo, and
+Reina Maria Cristina de Habsburgo,

 Marie Amelie d'Orleans, Queen of Portugal.